Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Modular format supports flexible layouts Shorter seat depth isn’t ideal for deep lounging
+Modular layout supports tighter rooms Shorter seat depth is not ideal for deep lounging

 Soft Spot 2-Piece Modular Sofa